anjmao/go2proto/README.md

 ### Example

-Your working directory must be inside of the package you wish to export.
+Your package you wish to export must be inside of your working directory.
 Package paths can be fully-qualified or relative.

 ```sh
 GO111MODULE=off go get -u github.com/anjmao/go2proto